On Friendship and on Finding Your Peoplecreated: ; modified:

 - I don’t fit anywhere

 It’s true that I never fit in anywhere (God knows I tried).
 I went to a public school and I never had any friends.
-Then I went to a university and I still didn’t have any friends.
+Then I went to the university and I still didn’t have any friends.
 I had a couple of “friends” and I even had girlfriends, but I never had any friends.
 I guess I have become somewhat better at covering my autistic tendencies and general weirdness when meeting new people over the years, but that doesn’t actually make finding friends any easier.
 Twitter and this blog have really changed my life.

 No matter how long you spend apart, when you come back with your friend, it is like no time has passed at all.
 You may have experienced meeting someone from a past association—a school friend or a work friend—and upon re-meeting them, realize that without the common, mutual experience that there’s nothing there anymore.
 A true friend, however, reconnects easily and instantly.